AzureAD/azure-activedirectory-powershell-tokenkey/README.md

 # Azure Active Directory Token Key Scripts

-This respository contains PowerShell scripts that developers and administrators can use to test their Azure Active Directory integrated applications for automatic token signing key rollover.
+This repository contains PowerShell scripts that developers and administrators can use to test their Azure Active Directory integrated applications for automatic token signing key rollover.
 For more information about signing key rollover, check out the [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/).

 # Impact